-In addition to ASHRAE, many other organizations, including the U.S. Centres for Disease Control and Prevention (CDC) and Occupational Safety and Health Administration (OSHA), have recommended a range of precautionary actions, including measures to help reduce indoor airborne levels of the COVID-19 virus and thus the chance of transmission.
+In addition to ASHRAE, many other organizations including U.S. Centres for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), Harvard University T.H.
+Chan School of Public Health, Public Heath Agency of Canada and the Canada's Chief Science Advisor Expert Panel on COVID-19 have recommended a range of precautionary actions, including measures to help reduce indoor airborne levels of the COVID-19 virus and thus the chance of transmission.

 Consider the following:

-- Assess the heating, ventilation and air conditioning (HVAC) system to ensure it is functioning properly.
-(Consider duct work and all air purification systems and use a certified technician). - Increase ventilation rate and run ventilation system longer than normal (24/7 if possible). - Use high efficiency filtration (minimum value MERV-13 or higher). - Ensure filters are within their service life and properly installed. - Increase amount of clean outdoor air circulating into the system to reduce or dilute any contaminants. - Minimizing the effect of outdoor air dampers will help achieve this end. - Disabling demand-controlled ventilation so outdoor air intake is not reduced based on occupancy also helps. - Where possible, opening windows and doors to increase intake of outdoor air is beneficial too.
-(Although, consider external pollutants and any potential functional impacts on the HVAC system).
+- Assess and verify the heating, ventilation and air conditioning (HVAC) system to ensure it is functioning properly.
+(Consider duct work and all air purification systems and use a certified technician.) - ◆ Introduce ventilation management program - Increase ventilation rate and run ventilation system longer than normal (24/7 if possible). - Use high efficiency filtration (minimum value MERV-13 or higher if system can accommodate). - Ensure filters are within their service life, properly installed and fitted. - Increase amount of clean outdoor air circulating into the system to reduce or dilute any contaminants. - Minimizing the effect of outdoor air dampers will help achieve this end. - Disabling demand-controlled ventilation so outdoor air intake is not reduced based on occupancy also helps. - Where possible, opening windows and doors to increase intake of outdoor air is beneficial too.
+(Although, consider external pollutants and any potential functional impacts on the HVAC system.)

 - Ensure exhaust fans in bathrooms, change rooms, break or lunch rooms are operating at full capacity and running continuously. - Use ultraviolet germicidal irradiation (UVGI) in the ventilation system where available.
-(This destroys or inactivates microorganisms). - Use single space air cleaner units, which may employ several air purification technologies, including high efficiency particulate air (HEPA), activated charcoal, and electrostatic filtration systems, as well as ultraviolet irradiation. - Ensure relative humidity levels in the workplace are kept between 40 and 60 per cent, if possible. - Clean and disinfect all HVAC intakes and returns daily. - Ensure air from the breathing zone of one person is not flowing directly into the breathing zone of another.
+(This destroys or inactivates microorganisms.) - Use single space air cleaner units, which may employ several air purification technologies, including high efficiency particulate air (HEPA), activated charcoal, and electrostatic filtration systems, as well as ultraviolet irradiation. - Ensure relative humidity levels in the workplace are kept between 40 and 60 per cent, if possible. - Clean and disinfect all HVAC intakes and returns daily. - Ensure air from the breathing zone of one person is not flowing directly into the breathing zone of another.
 To help accomplish this, consider air flow from general and local exhaust ventilation systems along with windows, doors and fans.
-Workstations may need to be repositioned accordingly.
+Workstations may need to be repositioned accordingly. - Use of carbon dioxide (CO2) monitor(s) as a surrogate measure of inadequate ventilation.